Pakistan Womens Tour

 • Accommodation: Chapursan homestay

-Day 11 – Drive to and Stay in Jamalabad
+Day 12 – Drive to and Stay in Misgar

-We’ll say our goodbyes to Chapursan by mid-day and head back to Sost for a chilled out afternoon and evening.
+We’ll say our goodbyes to Chapursan early and head back to Misgar for a lovely chilled-out afternoon and evening with a family in a local home.

 • Accommodation: Passu hotel